Phrease/Python-Portfolio-Project/README.md

 ## 🔬 AI / ML Projects

--   EVE AI Analyst: This agent is capable of performing data analysis and is capable of retrieving ship stats and plotting data visuals.
+-   AI Analyst: This AI Agent will be capable of providing analysis based on video games job market.

 ## 🛠️ Tech Stack